A compilation of frequently asked questions surrounding annuities.

 Fees are deducted from the account in both a positive and negative environment.
 Spreads do not deduct.

 What is an Accumulation Value?

-The Accumulation Value reflects all the money put into the annuity plus any interest that has been earned, minus any money, charges, or fees taken out and adjusted by any market value adjustments.
+The Accumulation Value reflects all the money put into the annuity plus any interest earned, minus any money, charges, or fees taken out and adjusted by any market value adjustments.

 What is the Minimum Guarantee Value?